micheledisalvatore/fodmap/README.md

 - [ ] after a new element is added, scroll to the added element
 - [ ] after a new element is added, delete the input content
 - [ ] option to edit an element
+- [ ] add husky for precommit tasks